Policy Development and Review Policy

 4. Policy statements

-4.1 The Institution has developed a comprehensive suite of policies as part of its Quality Assurance Framework in order to ensure effective governance of its academic and non-academic operations.
-These policies are supported by a variety of procedures, forms, guidelines, templates and systems to ensure that policy decisions are effectively implemented across the Institution.
+4.1 The Institution has developed a comprehensive suite of policies as part of its Quality Assurance Framework to ensure effective governance of its academic and non-academic operations.
+These policies are supported by various procedures, guidelines, forms, templates and systems to ensure that policy decisions are effectively implemented across the Institution.

 4.3 Policies and associated instruments are easily accessible and readily understood by all staff and students.